 Post-Pandemic Music Ecosystems: How They Can Be Better in 2021: Part 3

 This is part 3 of a series of articles about the future of music ecosystems in a post-pandemic world.
 The objective is to demonstrate that no matter where you live, 2021 can be a great year.
-Here’s Part 1, Part 2 and Part 4.
+Here’s Part 1, Part 2, Part 4 and Part 5.

 COVID-19 need not usher in the death of cities.
 Its recovery can usher in the best in cities and places.
 Investing in music ecosystems is how.